JoshuaKahn/firststeps/README.md

 This is so Jenkins' slave software can use the BeagleBone as a node for testing/flashing.
 It is now fine to disconnect the BeagleBone Black from the internet.

+Finally, we must implement the ST-Link flashing software onto the beaglebone.
+Download the source from [here](https://github.com/texane/stlink) and transfer it over to the beaglebone via ssh transfer via SCP.
+`sudo scp source_file_here.tar  debian@192.168.7.2:/home/debian`
+Extract the tar file in its current directory and [follow the website's instructions on compiling from source.](https://github.com/texane/stlink/blob/master/doc/compiling.md)

 ## Jenkins Configuration Setup
 ### Easy Method
 The easiest method of doing this is to use the already-configured XML files.
 To do this, go onto the server and execute the following command:
 `wget http://localhost:9090/jnlpJars/jenkins-cli.jar`
 This is to download the Command Line Interface for the server, which does not require anything running within the Docker container itself.
-Within the terminal, go to the folder where this was downloaded, import the given configuration files, and run the following commands:
+Within the terminal, go to the folder where this was downloaded, import the given configuration files, and run the following:

 ```
 java -jar jenkins-cli.jar -s http://localhost:9090 create-credentials-by-xml system::system::jenkins "(global)"< beagle.xml